![]() ![]() ![]() |

 ![]() |

-TGV Atlantique / TGV-A The second generation of the TGV trains, TGV Atlantique, was designed shortly after the excellent experiences on the operations of the TGV-PSE's were available.
-The original operating area for these improved super high speed trains was the French new LGV Atlantique line between Paris, Le Mans and 2 short branches (south west of Paris) finished in 1989-1990.
-Units built: originally 95, 10 more added later, built in 1988 - 1991 Unit numbers: 301 - 405 Maximum allowed speed: 300 km/h (186 mph) Electrical systems: All 25kV 50Hz and 1500V DC Usage: Mainly lines Southwest of Paris France.
-Detailed information on TGV-Atlantique type and units... |
+TGV Atlantique / TGV-A The second generation of the TGV trains, TGV Atlantique, was designed shortly after the excellent experiences on the operations of the TGV-PSEs were seen.
+The original operating area for these improved super high speed trains was the French new high speed LGV Atlantique line between Paris and Le Mans plus 2 short branches (Southwest of Paris) finished in 1989-1990.
+Currently some of TGV-A units are being withdrawn while others solder on.
+Units built: originally 95, 10 more added later, built in 1988 - 1991 Unit numbers: 301 - 405, note: 10 trailers istead of 8 Maximum allowed speed: 320 km/h (199 mph) Electrical systems: All 25kV 50Hz and 1500V DC Usage: Mainly lines Southwest of Paris France. ![]() |

 |